Ludwiggle/JWlS/README.md

 ### How it works

-The `JWLS.sh` script reads your `jupyter notebook list` to take note of the **first** notebook URL found; if Jupyter is not running, JWLS will start a new notebook.
+The `JWLS.sh` script reads your `jupyter notebook list` to save the address of the **first** notebook found; that is needed by `Show`.
+If Jupyter is not running, JWLS will start a new notebook.

-The WolframKernel is then initiated in REPL mode waiting for commands sent by the `bashWL_kernel.py` through a temporary fifo.
+The WolframKernel is then initiated in REPL mode waiting for commands sent by the `kernel.py` through a temporary fifo.
-By default, wolframscript would append ouputs on a temporary log file; JWLS simply pipes the latest ouputs from that file back to Jupyter.
+By default, wolframscript appends ouputs to a temporary log file; JWLS simply pipes the latest ouputs from that file back to Jupyter.